mesaguy/ansible-prometheus/docs/openldap_exporter_tomcz.md

     prometheus_openldap_exporter_tomcz_extra_opts: []

 The version of openldap_exporter_tomcz to install.
-The default version can be found in the [openldap_exporter_tomcz variables file](../vars/software/openldap_exporter_tomcz.yml) and can be used to override the default version:
+The default version can be found in the [openldap_exporter_tomcz variables file](../vars/software/openldap_exporter_tomcz.yml) and the default version can be overridden using the following variable:

     prometheus_openldap_exporter_tomcz_version: "1.0.0"